abany-consulting-ltd/AutoSLAPS/README.md

-# Project Title
+# Serverless LAPS (SLAPS)

-Serverless LAPS for Intune Deployment
+Serverless LAPS for deployment via Intune, to randomise Local Administrator passwords on a 3 month cycle and store all passwords in your Azure Vault.

 ## Description